1jour1vin

 About the estate:

-The estate was restructured and the château brilliantly renovated by André Lurton, who, along with La Louvière, made it his flagship property in the Graves region.
-Couhins produces a white wine of remarkable finesse, with distinct Sauvignon characteristics that, as it ages, develop the spicy and mineral notes typical of the terroir.
+The estate was restructured and the château brilliantly renovated by André Lurton, who, along with La Louvière, made it his flagship property in the Graves.
+Couhins produces a white wine of remarkable finesse—very typical of Sauvignon Blanc—that, as it ages, develops the spicy and mineral notes characteristic of the terroir.
 With younger vines, the red wine is gradually gaining depth.

 Hachette Wine Guide